Gola people

 The Gola or Gula are a West African ethnic group who share a common cultural heritage, language and history and who live primarily in western or northwestern Liberia and eastern Sierra Leone.
 The Gola language is an isolate within the Niger–Congo language family.
-As of 2015, it is spoken by about 278,000 people.

 The name Gola is a possible source for the name of the Gullah, a people of African origin living on the islands and coastal regions of Georgia and South Carolina, in the southeastern United States.

 Demography

-The Gola are found in the counties of Lofa, Bomi, Montserrado and Grand Cape Mount.
+The Gola are found in the counties of Lofa, Bomi, Montserrado and Grand Cape Mount in Liberia.